 The Republic relies on multilateral lenders for financing certain projects and for budget support, including the IMF and the IDB.
-The IDB was the Republic's second largest lender as of December 31, 2013.
+The IDB was the Republic's second largest lender as of December 31, 2012.
 In certain cases, disbursements under these financing arrangements are subject to compliance by the Republic with specific fiscal, performance and other targets.
 Under the previous Stand-by Arrangement with the IMF, for example, the Republic was prohibited from accumulating any public arrears to electricity generators and public external debt-holders.
-Failure to comply with these undertakings may result in the suspension of disbursements under any future similar arrangements.
+Failure to comply with these undertakings may result in the suspension of disbursements under the Stand-by Arrangement or future similar arrangements.
 The Republic's previous Stand-by Arrangement with the IMF expired in March 2012.
+Although the Republic and the IMF are currently collaborating to develop a new program, there can be no assurance that the development of such a program will be successful.
+If the Republic and the IMF fail to agree on a new stand-by arrangement, the Republic's access to financing on satisfactory terms could be materially and adversely affected, which could materially and adversely affect the Republic's ability to service its public debt, including the bonds.
 See "Public Sector Debt-External Debt-Debt Owed to Official Institutions."